Heavy Breathing In Dogs: When to Be Concerned · Kinship

 Exertion

-Dogs that have recently had a bout of excitement or increased activity are expected to breathe faster and harder than they would at rest.
+Dogs who have recently had a bout of excitement or increased activity are expected to breathe faster and harder than they would at rest.
 Heavy breathing from exertion should return to normal after a short rest.

 Heat/humidity